ben-boozled/Primary_Battery_Runtime/README.md

 # Description
 This repository contains the code for a calculator that estimates the runtime of non-rechargeable lithium metal and alkaline batteries.
 Feel free to try out the calculator application [here](https://primary-battery-runtime.streamlit.app/).
+The calculator uses performance data of the **Energiser L91 Ultimate Lithium AA Battery** and **Energiser LR6 Alkaline AA Battery** to estimate key battery performance parameters, such as the effects of temperature on battery capacity.

 # Running Locally
 If you are interested in running the application locally, I recommend first creating a Python virual environment.
 Open the command line and follow the steps below:
 1. Change the working directory to the location where you want to clone the repository.
 ```
 cd <path to working directory>